ydcodecraft/WeatherReportAPI/README.md

-crud file contains all the crud methods in and out the db service file handles all the business logic, including invoking the weather api routers handles http requests and responses, as well as orchestrating services
+crud file contains all the crud methods in and out the db service file handles all the business logic, including invoking the weather api routers handles http requests and responses, as well as orchestrating services unit tests are placed in their own folder, one unit test file per crud, service and controller

 main is the app's entry point